davidtesorillo/Analysis-of-social-traits-in-bacteria/README.md

 | Taxonomic Classification | Kraken2      | [[Taxonomic Classification]] |               |
 | Prevalence               | Galaxy       | [[Prevalence of Bacteria]]   |               |
 |                          |              |                              |               |

+To be updated for GitHub:
+- "[[something]]" indicates that the text is linked to the file with the same name.
+Method used in Obsidian (Need to adjust it for Github in the future)